govindgcoder/student-performance-logistic-regression/README.md

 ## Why This Project Exists

-Every new Age Ed-Tech solution have some form of understanding if a student is at risk or not.
+Every new Age Ed-Tech solution have some form of way to predict if a student is at risk or not.
 This project helped me to implement a similar solution.

 Also...

-The usual way:
+The usual way for linear regression is:

 > from sklearn.linear_model import LogisticRegression